Table Of Contents

 While it is true that conversion rates are important to all online fronts, they do mean different things to different types of websites.
 To decide what this means for your website, you should be clear on what a conversion means for you.
 Here are few types of websites/use cases, as well as possible conversion measurements for each.

 The big one, and the type of website in which anyone is trying run an online store is called E-Commerce.
-There will often be other, more informational pages on the website, but they are all there with the goal of funneling the user to the ‘purchase page’.
+There will often be other, more informational pages on the website, but they are all there with the goal of funnelling the user to the ‘purchase page’.
 These pages often include an online mechanism where the user can directly make a transaction, such as a Buy Now button.
+Conversions:

 - Buy Now: This kind of conversion is completely function driven, meaning once the user has made a conversion, that’s money in your pocket.

 - Quote: A form that a user can fill out and submit.
-This can include contact information, and the details of the intended purchase that can be used to contact the customer.
+This can include contact information and the details of the intended purchase that can be used to contact the customer.

-- Contact: Providing information for the user to make contact, such as a phone number or email address, can gain a potential conversion.
+- Contact: Providing information for the user to make contacts, such as a phone number or email address, can gain a potential conversion.
 These aren’t counted as accurately as a button, or any other kind of submission, but it’s a good idea to give the option.

-- Pageviews: Getting a user to find your blog is one thing, having them decide to stay after reading that one post is another.
+- Page views: Getting a user to find your blog is one thing, having them decide to stay after reading that one post is another.
 If you can convince someone to keep reading, say, 3 more posts, then that’s a decent conversion.

 - Newsletter Subscription: Getting a user to give you their email address so that they can be marketed to at a later stage.

 Where Social media was once thought to be a fleeting form of entertainment at best, and a fad at worst, it has become a key part of how businesses communicate to the masses.
 You are always trying to build more and more audience with which to spread your message.
+Conversions:

 - Follows: Getting as many people to subscribe to your social media account is key to its effectiveness.
 Having a user decide to ‘follow’ your account is an important conversion.